Purpose of this Report

 Text and location messages sent and received using LINE's messaging feature are end-to-end encrypted with Letter Sealing if one of the following conditions is met.

-If you want to see if the chat room is protected by Letter Sealing, you can find the guide here.
-Messages other than text and location messages, such as image, video, file, and audio messages, are encrypted using transport layer encryption – either by LEGY*1 encryption or HTTPS.
-The chart below shows the transport layer encryption deployment status for each type of message for the period Nov 2019 - Sep 2020.
+If you want to see if the chat room is protected by Letter Sealing, you can check the room menu.
+Please refer to the guide here.
+Messages other than text and location messages, such as image, video, file, and audio messages, are encrypted only using transport layer encryption – either by LEGY*1 encryption or TLS.
+The chart below shows the transport layer encryption deployment status for each type of message for the period Aug 2021 - Aug 2022.

 *1 LEGY stands for Line Event-delivery GatewaY, and it's a custom-built API gateway server.
 LEGY uses standard cryptography algorithms for key exchange and encryption.